geopm/geopm/service/docs/source/geopm_agent_gpu_activity.7.rst

     'Warning: Found N possible alternate Fe value(s) within 5% energy consumption of Fe for <frequency>.
      Consider using the energy-margin options.\n'

-If the occurs the user may chose to use the provided configuration file or rerun the recommendation script with the energy-margin option ``--gpu-energy-margin`` along with a value such as 0.05 (5%).
+If the occurs the user may choose to use the provided configuration file or rerun the recommendation script with the energy-margin option ``--gpu-energy-margin`` along with a value such as 0.05 (5%).
 This option attempt to identify a lower ``Fe`` for the gpu domain that costs less than the energy consumed at ``Fe`` plus the energy-margin percentage provided.